A substation reduces the strength of high-voltage electricity.

 c) removing stuck toast from an unplugged toaster.

 b) utility workers.

 The safest way to exit a car with a power line on it is to jump as far away from the car and the power line as you can.
 Do not touch the car and the ground at the same time.
-Land with your feet together and shuffle at least 18 metres away.
+Land with your feet together and shuffle at least 20 yards away.

 d) If your feet remain together your legs cannot form a circuit with the electricity in the ground.